 The state of Texas is a hotbed for talented high school football quarterbacks.
-Patrick Mahomes, Drew Brees, Matthew Stafford and so many more made a name for themselves before starring in the NFL on the prep scene in the Lone Star State, where the caliber of play is bigger and better.
+Patrick Mahomes, Drew Brees, Matthew Stafford, Baker Mayfield, Kyler Murray and so many more made a name for themselves before starring in the NFL on the prep scene in the Lone Star State, where the caliber of play is bigger and better.

 Quinn Ewers could very well be the next in line.
-With a luscious, bleached blonde mullet and a style of play comparable to Trevor Lawrence, the No. 1-ranked quarterback in the 2022 recruiting class could change the landscape of college football with his commitment.
+With a luscious, bleached blonde mullet and a style of play comparable to Trevor Lawrence, the No. 1-ranked quarterback in the 2022 recruiting class is changing the landscape college football as we know it.

 5-Star QB Quinn Ewers Recruiting

-2022 quarterback Quinn Ewers has a cannon arm and pinpoint accuracy, so it’s no surprise college football programs across the country are hot on his trail.
+Five-star quarterback Quinn Ewers, the nation’s No. 1 recruit according to 247Sports and ESPN, has a cannon arm and pinpoint accuracy, so it’s no surprise college football programs across the country were hot on his trail.

-Ewers told 247Sports that he’s a big fan of Texas offensive coordinator Mike Yurcich, plus he has family ties to the Big 12 school.
+Ewers told 247Sports that he was a big fan of former Texas offensive coordinator Mike Yurcich, plus he has family ties to the Big 12 school.

 The last quarterback or player of Ewers’ magnitude to attend Texas?
 Just some dude named Vince Young.